ALWAYS CALL 911 if you are in immediate danger and need emergency help.

 !
-EPA Warning: Recharging air conditioners with wrong refrigerant poses injury and fire risks.
-Do not recharge or use a propane-based refrigerant such as "22a" in an air conditioner that is not designed to use propane or flammable refrigerants.
+EPA Warning: Recharging air conditioners with the wrong refrigerant poses injury and fire risks.
+Do not recharge or use a propane-based refrigerant such as "22a" in any air conditioner that is not designed to use propane or flammable refrigerants.

 Read more about the danger and what you can do.

 Communities - adopt development strategies to reduce heat islands and coordinate local efforts:

 Urban and suburban areas can be "heat islands," a zone 2-10 degrees F warmer than the surrounding rural countryside.
 Because they are warmer, heat islands use more energy to keep cool, which raises costs and reduces air quality.
 Communities can invest in long-term strategies such as:

 - Promoting or installing cool or vegetated "green" roofs

 Cities are increasingly starting heat wave response programs that coordinate efforts among local agencies and alert residents.
 Common examples of "best practices" include:

 - Alert neighborhood volunteers, family members, and friends

 - Provide public air-conditioned buildings and transportation to these facilities